shigenogoro/and101_elite_weather/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] List anything else that you added to improve the app!
+- Add condition text bubbles to hourly forecast and daily forecast

 ## API Choice